matamorphosis/MFRC522RFIDPyAuthKeyBruteforcer/README.md

 - root@linux:/Downloads/SPI-Py# python setup.py install

 As can be seen in the latest commit of the main program, a pure brute-force option is now available which runs through all 274,941,996,890,625, calculated by (255^6), possibililities.
 This option is not recommended for just one device such as a raspberry pi, as it will take years to crack.
 However, a more powerful computer may be able to run through these options much quicker.

+Feel free to pull this code, and get in running with other RFID reader libraries, I'd love to turn this into an open-source mass-RFID cracker.